ghrgriner/anki-stats/README.md

-5. Where are the Free Spaced Repeptition Scheduler (FSRS) variables (difficulty, stability, etc...) stored in the database and with what precision are the stored?
+5. Where are the Free Spaced Repeptition Scheduler (FSRS) variables (difficulty, stability, etc...) stored in the database and with what precision are they stored?

 6. You are studying a foreign language and you have two different card types: one with your target language on the front and the other